 Both the EPR and AP1000 are Generation III+ PWRs, offering a range of safety, economic and operational improvements over previous designs.

 The EPR has an output of 1600MWe.
-Four EPRs are already being built in Finland, France and China.
+Four EPRs are under construction in Finland, France and China.

 The AP1000 has an output of 1150MWe.
-Construction is underway for AP1000 reactors on two sites in China.
+Construction is underway for AP1000 reactors on two sites in China and two sites in the US.

 Both PWRs have undergone a generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.

-The Hitachi-GE ABWR began the GDA process in January 2013, following Hitachi’s purchase of UK developer Horizon Nuclear Power, and is now in the third phase (due to complete in late 2017).
-Four ABWRs are already in operation in Japan, with four more under construction in Japan and Taiwan.
+The Hitachi-GE ABWR began the GDA process in January 2013, following Hitachi’s purchase of UK developer Horizon Nuclear Power, and is now due to complete in December 2017.
+Four ABWRs are already in operation in Japan.

 The 1300MWe ABWR is a significantly different design to the Areva and Westinghouse PWRs, operating at lower pressures and temperatures but requiring much larger pressure vessels.